JesseKartabani/CS50/Week1/README.md

 ## Population.c

-determines how long it takes for a population to reach a particular size.
+Determines how many years it takes for a population to reach a particular size by prompting the user for a starting population size and the ending population size, then calculates the integer using the formula below.

-$ ./population
-Start size: 100
-End size: 200
-Years: 9

 Say we have a population of n llamas.
 Each year, n/3 new llamas are born, and n/4 llamas pass away.